huggingface/trl/docs/source/online_dpo_trainer.md

 # Online DPO Trainer

 TRL supports training LLMs with online DPO ([Guo et al., 2024](https://huggingface.co/papers/2402.04792)) with a reward model (RM).
-The idea of online DPO is to generate completions based on prompts and either have an RM or a LLM judge to rank the responses.
+The idea of online DPO is to generate completions based on prompts and either have a reward model or an LLM judge to rank the responses as chosen or rejected.
 Then the model is updated with the ranked responses using the DPO loss.

-While [Guo et al. (2024)](https://huggingface.co/papers/2402.04792) used a LLM judge, in this implementation we just used a RM.
+While [Guo et al. (2024)](https://huggingface.co/papers/2402.04792) used an LLM judge to score model completions, the current implementation only supports reward models -- see [Reward Bench](https://huggingface.co/spaces/allenai/reward-bench) for a leaderboard of public models you can use.

+> [!IMPORTANT]
+> Make sure the SFT model and reward model use the _same_ chat template.
+Otherwise you may find the model completions are scored incorrectly.

 ## Get started